 From there, you will need to determine how often you partake of marijuana or cannabis to know what rate class you can expect to receive from the various life insurance carriers who underwrite marijuana users.
 Unfortunately, life insurance companies do not currently differentiate between smoking marijuana (think joint, bong, spliff, blunt, gravity bong, etc…) using a varporizer or ingesting marijuana (think tinctures, brownies, cookies, frosting, etc…).
 Hopefully in the near future marijuana friendly life insurance companies will begin to rate various users differently depending on how they consume marijuana.

-Another factor to consider for those clients with prescriptions for medical marijuana will be the underlying reason for taking marijuana as a prescription.
+When applying for life insurance while using marijuana a carrier will consider one important factor if you are being prescribed the drug.
+The main factor to consider for those clients with prescriptions for medical marijuana will be the underlying reason for taking marijuana as a prescription.
 Obviously, there is a big difference between taking medical marijuana for glaucoma compared to taking medical marijuana for cancer.

 So in summary, the following questions will need to be answered in order for us to place you with the most suitable marijuana friendly life insurance company:

 - Is your marijuana use for recreational or medicinal purposes?

 - If medicinal, what is the underlying health condition and severity of the condition being treated?